tiyashapal22/test/project/report.md

 	- Only Veritas NetBackup and EMC NetWorker jobs will be listed in this report.
 	- For NetWorker, this report is titled, Running Save Sets Summary.
 	- Jobs that require attention (long-running, stalled, or slow jobs) will be highlighted in red and moved to the top of the running and queued jobs list so that they are quickly noted by administrators and handled appropriately.
-	- Jobs that require attention (long-running, stalled, or slow jobs) will be highlighted in red and moved to the top of the running and queued jobs list so that they are quickly noted by administrators and handled appropriately## HP DP Session Summary
+	- Each of these flagged jobs will be accompanied by one or more icons to indicate the type of potential problem.## HP DP Session Summary(901)
 ### Report Short Description
 `Displays an HP Data Protector backup/restore session summary.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 06 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 24 Seconds
 ### Report Long Description
 	- This report lists HP Data Protector sessions, with drilldown access to session details.
-	- This report lists HP Data Protector sessions, with drilldown access to session details## Data Domain Backup Summary
+	- A list of tapes provides drilldown access to the Tape Media Detail report.## Data Domain Backup Summary(905)
 ### Report Short Description
 `Lists the NetBackup systems that have client backup data.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 29 Seconds
     Max Execution Time(recent) : 00 Hours: 02 Minutes: 19 Seconds
 ### Report Long Description
 	- The Data Domain system acts as an external disk pool.
-	- The Data Domain system acts as an external disk pool## NetBackup SLP Status
+	- Note that LSU (logical storage unit) data is collected every six hours.## NetBackup SLP Status(906)
 ### Report Short Description
 `Lists the Storage Lifecycle Policy (SLP) status for NetBackup jobs, which can be used as an overview of the health of the SLPs for each NetBackup primary server.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 22 Seconds